Wolox/tech-guides/frontend/NextJs/style-guide.md

 Next.js allows you to fetch data in different ways, depending on your needs and preferences.

-- **getStaticProps**: The getStaticProps function is executed on the server side is compiled, and allows you to retrieve data from an external API or any other source and pass it as properties to the component.
-This function is util when we need to have some pages prebuilt like **blogs**, or **lading pages**.<br /><br />
+- **getStaticProps**: This function is executed on the server side is compiled, and allows you to retrieve data from an external API or any other source and pass it as properties to the component.
+This function is useful when we need to have some pages prebuilt like **blogs**, or **landing pages**.<br /><br />

   ```js